How Mobile Phone Technology Has Changed Over the Last 40 Years

-Mobile phones allow us to keep in touch at all times and perform a variety of everyday tasks such as internet banking, paying for goods and services, and even staying connected with our customers and working outside of the office.
+Mobile phones allow us to easily keep in touch with others, and these day they allow us to carry out everyday tasks with ease, such as internet banking, paying for goods and services, and even staying connected with our customers and working outside of the office.
+We take a look back at how this technology has changed over the decades and where we’re at in the present day.

 Back in 1984 it would have been hard to believe that mobile phones would come so far and provide us with so much when the Motorola DynaTAC 8000x was first made commercially available.
 Mobile phones had been in development since the late 60s, and throughout the 70s, but they were too hefty to be considered truly mobile, and were confined to cars – requiring the engine to be running.

 The Motorola DynaTAC 8000x was completely portable, despite weighing in at almost a kilogram and measuring a colossal 30cm in length with a thickness of 9cm.
-Boasting a then incredible talk time of 30 minutes and standby time of 8 hours, the DynaTAC 8000x could be purchased for a mere £2,480 – similar to £5,700 in 2013.
+Boasting a then incredible talk time of 30 minutes and standby time of 8 hours, the DynaTAC 8000x could be purchased for a mere £2,480 – this equates to £5,573 in today’s terms.

 Great strides were made throughout the 90s, and Nokia continued to acquire market share.
 In 1996, they released the 8110, a phone that would become popular due to its slide down front case and appearance in the 1999 film The Matrix.
 Weighing only 145g, and just under 6 inches long, this phone represented a wave of mobiles that were practical in their weight and dimensions, with Nokia leading the way.
 The next 5 years would spawn many popular models, including the 5110, 3210 and one of the most popular and iconic phones ever, the 3310.
 These models, released from 1998 – 2000, introduced the world to customisable appearances, ringtones and games.
 Phones were now very desirable gadgets, especially amongst teenagers.
 Mobile phones had become fashion accessories – with ringtones, custom casing or high score on ‘snake’ often a measure of coolness in the playground.